-A new step may be inserted into a program by pressing and holding the START button for three seconds while in PROGRAM mode.
-It will cause the present step and all following steps contents to be moved down and cause that step to be initialized to default values.
+A new step may be inserted into a program by pressing and holding the CYLE START button for three seconds while in PROGRAM mode.
+It will cause the present step and all following steps' contents to be moved down and the present step to be initialized to default values.
 All subroutine jumps are also renumbered.